Lakes380: Educational opportunities

 In 2019, the Partnership Through Collaboration Trust collaborated with scientists from Lakes380 and created a series of workshops for students.
 For the workshops held in Whanganui, the key learning points were: how to collect and assess a sediment core; understanding what cyanobacteria are and how they can be managed; and the use of environmental DNA to measure the biodiversity of lakes.
 Learning the traditional knowledge of Māori of the lakes was facilitated by Mike Paki who represented local iwi.
 Another workshop involved lake sediment analysis in Rotorua where students were taught how environmental DNA is utilised to gather data from sediment samples, and what the different layers in the core represent, for example, the grey ash that is believed to have come from the eruption of Mount Tarawera in 1886.

-Lakes380 has supported a number of university students.
+Lakes380 supported a number of university students.
 As part of her studies toward gaining a Master of Science, McKayla Holloway, from Victoria University and an employee of the Cawthron Institute, visited Lake Troup in Doubtful Sound to work as a part of the Lakes380 team gathering samples.
-The work proved challenging because of boulders below the surface of the lake, but Holloway said it was a "mission to find out the secret lives of New Zealand's lakes ... [that are] ... used for recreation as well as a source of drinking water, irrigation, and electricity generation ... [and] .. provide essential habitat for our freshwater species and have high cultural significance."
+The work proved challenging because of boulders below the surface of the lake, but Holloway said it was a "mission to find out the secret lives of New Zealand's lakes ... [that are] ... used for recreation as well as a source of drinking water, irrigation, and electricity generation ... [and] .. provide essential habitat for our freshwater species and have high cultural significance".

 Amy Bridges, a student at Victoria University of Wellington, worked with the Lakes380 team to follow up on oral histories which suggested that two lakes may have been affected by tsunamis in the past.
 Samples from Lake Whakaki in Hawke's Bay were not able to be dated because they were a mixture of reeds and shells.
 While those from Lake Moawhitu on D'Urville Island didn't show direct proof of tsunami, the work done was acknowledged as being useful for future research that could look at the grain sizes to figure out possible causes of this mixing.
-Bridges said, "it is still possible that a tsunami did occur, so further research focusing on sediment from other parts of the lake could provide more insight."
+Bridges said, "it is still possible that a tsunami did occur, so further research focusing on sediment from other parts of the lake could provide more insight".

-As a result of a partnership with GNS Science, BLAKE, a New Zealand organisation established in recognition of Sir Peter Blake, awarded an Ambassador Programme to Soltice Morrison, noting that she would work with Lakes380 and "learn about environmental reconstruction and monitoring techniques and contribute to the effort to understand the health of New Zealand's lakes through time to the present day ... [assisting with] ... the field collection and laboratory analytics teams."
+As a result of a partnership with GNS Science, BLAKE, a New Zealand organisation established in recognition of Sir Peter Blake, awarded an Ambassador Programme to Soltice Morrison, noting that she would work with Lakes380 and "learn about environmental reconstruction and monitoring techniques and contribute to the effort to understand the health of New Zealand's lakes through time to the present day ... [assisting with] ... the field collection and laboratory analytics teams".